-- A. Promotions into positions in a higher pay band.
+- A. Promotions.
 A promoted employee will receive no less than the advertised rate for the new position, unless the employee is promoted into a training assignment as described in Article 7, Section 7, Subsection 4, above. - B. Demotions.
 The Superintendent of Public Instruction shall typically set the base salary of an employee demoted to no less than the advertised rate for the new position unless the employee is assigned to a training assignment as described in Article 7, Section 7, Subsection 4, above.

 Subsection 6.
-Within band pay adjustments.
-Temporary or permanent progression within a single occupational pay band, other than that previously described, may be allowed under special circumstances at the discretion of the Superintendent of Public Instruction, with notice to the Association.
+Pay adjustments.
+Temporary or permanent progression within a single occupation, other than that previously described, may be allowed under special circumstances at the discretion of the Superintendent of Public Instruction, with notice to the Association.

 Subsection 7.
 Reclassifications.
-Reclassification of a position that results in a change of band or of job code, with a different pay range that is lower than the current assignment for the position, will not result in a pay reduction for the employee.
-If the reclassification results in a band or job code pay range that is higher, the OPI Broadband Pay Plan Rules shall apply.
+Reclassification of a position that results in a of job code, with a different pay range that is lower than the current assignment for the position, will not result in a pay reduction for the employee.
+If the reclassification results in a base pay range that is higher, the OPI Broadband Pay Plan Rules shall apply.